Seventh-day Adventist Church

-The Seventh-day Adventist Church (SDA) is an Adventist Protestant Christian denomination which is distinguished by its observance of Saturday, the seventh day of the week in the Christian (Gregorian) and the Hebrew calendar, as the Sabbath; its emphasis on the imminent Second Coming (advent) of Jesus Christ; and its annihilationist soteriology.
+The Seventh-day Adventist Church (SDA) is an Adventist Christian denomination which is distinguished by its observance of Saturday, the seventh day of the week in the Christian (Gregorian) and the Hebrew calendar, as the Sabbath; its emphasis on the imminent Second Coming (advent) of Jesus Christ; and its annihilationist soteriology.
 The denomination grew out of the Millerite movement in the United States during the mid-19th century, and it was formally established in 1863.
 Among its co-founders was Ellen G. White, whose extensive writings are still held in high regard by the church.
+Seventh-day Adventists have compared Ellen G. White to biblical prophets.

-Much of the theology of the Seventh-day Adventist Church corresponds to common evangelical Christian teachings, such as the Trinity and the infallibility of Scripture.
-Distinctive eschatological teachings include the unconscious state of the dead and the doctrine of an investigative judgment.
-The church emphasizes diet and health, including adhering to Jewish dietary law, advocating vegetarianism, and its holistic view of human nature—i.e., that the body, soul, and spirit form one inseparable entity.
+Some of the theology of the Seventh-day Adventist Church corresponds to common evangelical Christian teachings, such as the Trinity and the infallibility of Scripture.
+Distinctive eschatological teachings include soul sleep, the doctrine of an investigative judgment and annihilationism.
+The church emphasizes following the Jewish dietary law, advocates vegetarianism, and its holistic view of human nature—i.e., that the body, soul, and spirit form one inseparable entity.
 The church holds the belief that "God created the universe, and in a recent six-day creation made the heavens and the earth, the sea, and all that is in them, and rested on the seventh day."
 Marriage is defined as a lifelong union between a man and a woman.
 The second coming of Christ and resurrection of the dead are among official beliefs.

 The world church is governed by a General Conference of Seventh-day Adventists, with smaller regions administered by divisions, unions, local conferences, and local missions.
-The Seventh-day Adventist Church is as of 2016 "one of the fastest-growing and most widespread churches worldwide", with a worldwide baptized membership of over 22 million people.
+The Seventh-day Adventist Church is as of 2016 "one of the fastest-growing and most widespread churches worldwide", with a worldwide baptized membership of over 24 million people.
 As of May 2007, it was the twelfth-largest Protestant religious body in the world and the sixth-largest highly international religious body.
 It is ethnically and culturally diverse and maintains a missionary presence in over 215 countries and territories.
-The church operates over 7,500 schools including over 100 post-secondary institutions, numerous hospitals, and publishing houses worldwide, a humanitarian aid organization known as the Adventist Development and Relief Agency (ADRA) and tax-exempt businesses such as Sanitarium, the proceeds of which contribute to the church's charitable and religious activities.
+The church operates over 7,500 schools, including over 100 post-secondary institutions, as well as numerous hospitals and publishing houses worldwide, a humanitarian aid organization known as the Adventist Development and Relief Agency (ADRA), and tax-exempt businesses such as Sanitarium, the proceeds of which contribute to the church's charitable and religious activities.